DavidLopezS/Plug-in_Aulart/Loudness_Checker_Plug-in/README.txt

-Restructurate the analyzer into class structure
+Restructurate the analyzer into class structure - Done

 Check the scope and order of the fourier

-Add the non scopable spectrogram
+Add the non scopable spectrogram - Done

+Calibrate the sound

+db twitchable RMS

+check the spectrogram deepnes